 • Ganesha: The elephant-headed god of wisdom and new beginnings, beloved by all

-• Hanuman: The monkey god of strength, devotion, and loyalty; a hero in the Ramayana
+• Hanuman: The monkey god of strength, devotion, and loyalty and a hero in the Ramayana

 • Durga: The warrior goddess who destroys evil and protects the universe